Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 2. Capital goods

-Emissions from producing assets that last more than one year, such as buildings, machinery, or vehicles.
-For example, a company building a new plant must include the footprint of construction materials and processes.
+Emissions from manufacturing assets that last more than a year (buildings, machinery, vehicles).
+A company that builds a new plant must include the footprint of the materials and the construction process.
+In industry, this category tends to be very relevant.

 4. Upstream transportation and distribution